 I am a first-time visitor to Nepal.
 What should I see and do?

 There is a huge variety of different activities available to enjoy in Nepal.
 From day hiking to multi-day trekking, from one-day cultural heritage tours to multi-day tours, the possibilities are endless, and visitors of all ages can enjoy what the country offers.
 Adventurous visitors can enjoy High Mountain trekking, whilst driving tours are ideal for those with lower fitness levels.
 Either way, you should not miss the opportunity to view the high Himalayas ranges and learn about the Nepalese lifestyle.
 If you’re interested in wildlife tourism, you can go to Chitwan National Park or Bardia National Park to see the one-horned Rhino and many species of birds and animals.
 Again, the possibilities for fun and exciting activities are endless.

 There are many benefits to hiring a guide when you trek in Nepal.
 One of the biggest benefits is that all the guides working in Nepal are native to their region.
-And they are hand-recruited locally, meaning that we know the region better than anyone else.
+And they are hand-recruited locally, meaning we know the region better than anyone else.
 We understand the nuances of the mountains and how to keep our guests safe as they explore them.
-When you hire a guide, you can relax knowing that you will have someone to take care of all your needs during your adventure.
+When you hire a guide, you can relax knowing you will have someone to care for your needs during your adventure.
 We are also best placed to share our passion for the region and in-depth knowledge with our guests.

 What qualities do you need to be a great tour guide?